Alexa Glatch: Professional career

 Glatch turned professional in 2005 and in that year reached the semifinals of the Forest Hills Tennis Classic and the second round of the US Open.
 She was in an accident in November 2005; her injuries included a broken right wrist and left elbow.
 It took her eight months until she could start regularly playing competitive tennis again.

 In 2007, she won the Southlake $25k USTA Pro Circuit event for her second career pro title and reached the quarterfinals of the Washington, D.C. $75k USTA Pro Circuit event.
 She was a finalist at the French Open junior doubles with partner Sorana Cîrstea of Romania.
 She also reached the quarterfinals of three $50k events.
 In 2008, Glatch reached the quarterfinals of the Dothan $75k USTA Pro Circuit event, was a finalist at the Carson $50k event, and was the singles champion at both the Toronto and Saguenay $50k events.
 She was one of three American women to make the 2008 US Open as a qualifier.
 She also had two semifinal finishes in doubles and won the doubles title at the $50k San Diego Pro Circuit tournament.

-Glatch reached the third round of the 2009 BNP Paribas Open as a wildcard; one of her wins was against world No. 29, Carla Suárez Navarro.
-At the 2009 Sony Ericsson Open, Alexa advanced to the second round before losing to No. 1 seed, Serena Williams, 2–6, 3–6.
+Glatch reached the third round of the 2009 Indian Wells Open as a wildcard; one of her wins was against world No. 29, Carla Suárez Navarro.
+At the 2009 Miami Open, Alexa advanced to the second round before losing to No. 1 seed, Serena Williams, 2–6, 3–6.
 She made her Fed Cup debut in April in the semifinals against the Czech Republic.
 As a rookie, she was dubbed the MVP for keeping the US alive by pulling off upset wins in both of her singles matches against No. 29, Iveta Benešová, and future world No. 2, Petra Kvitová, in straight sets.

 In May 2009, Glatch made her French Open debut by defeating 14th-seeded clay-court specialist Flavia Pennetta in the first round.

 Glatch lost in the first round of the 2009 US Open to defending champion Serena Williams.
 In women's doubles, Glatch played with fellow American Carly Gullickson and advanced to the round of 16.

 In March 2012, she began working with Australian coach Sarah Stone, who is the former coach of 2011 US Open champion Samantha Stosur.

 At the 2012 French Open, she won three matches and beat two seeds to qualify for the main draw.
 She defeated Anna Tatishvili to advance to the second round where she lost to 18th-seeded Flavia Pennetta.